 - Want to take advantage of opportunities right now

 - Do not want to wait for the competition of the lengthy incorporation process

 - Want the flexibility to hire and terminate staff as their business needs dictate

 PEOs already have the necessary legal structure in place to handle all employment, payroll, and immigration matters.

 It also has the expertise – often in-house – to ensure full compliance with all foreign laws and regulations.
 For many companies, a PEO is a cost-effective, fast, and reliable alternative to setting up a foreign subsidiary.

-If you decide to incorporate your company, we can help you carry out this process, thus providing you with short- and long-term legal and employment solutions for your new country of operations.
+If you decide to incorporate a company overseas, and set up a foreign subsidiary, we can help you carry out this process, thus providing you with short- and long-term legal and employment solutions for your new country of operations.